rubyswolf/MCV/README.md

 - /examples
   - /labeled: Some real examples of labeled points and their corresponding world coordinates, along with the original images and ground truths for testing the PnL system.
-  - /images: Some random images that can be used for testing the corner selector tool and ~~edge detection~~.
+  - /images: Some random images that can be used for testing the corner selector tool and edge refinement.
 - /python_prototype: My first working prototype of the corner selector tool and PnP solver, written in Python using OpenCV.

 # Build